RoadieHQ/marketing-site/content/docs/details/backend-reading-allow-list/index.md

 This guide describes how to configure this list.
 This would allow you to do something like fetch a public API definition in a catalog info file.

+By default only *.example.com and *.mozilla.org are allowed.

 ## Configuration

 Navigate to `administration/settings/backend` in Roadie you should be able to click "add item" then enter the hostname of